 C. Registration Fees: Each eligible individual from a member institution (See Article II) shall pay a registration fee at the time of registration for the annual meeting.
 The amount of the fee shall be determined annually by the executive committee of OACRAO and the amount published in all announcements of the annual meeting sent to member institutions.

-D. Fiscal Year Operating Budget: Definition: Fiscal Year--the operating year that follows the calendar year.
+D. Fiscal Year and Operating Budget: Definition: Fiscal Year--the year that follows the calendar year.
+Tax returns must be prepared and filed by the association treasurer in accordance with federal and state tax laws following the association fiscal year.

-The Administrative operating budget for the new fiscal year is to be approved by a majority vote of the institutional voting representatives present at the annual meeting.
+The Administrative operating budget for the new year (generally the twelve month period between association annual fall meetings) is to be approved by a majority vote of the institutional voting representatives present at the annual meeting.
 The administrative operating budget is to be prepared by the treasurer with recommendations from each area represented on the executive committee.

-The bank account balance at the beginning of the new fiscal year is to be large enough to cover the approved budget for the new fiscal year.
+The bank account balance at the beginning of the annual fall meeting is to be large enough to cover the approved budget for the following year.

 Article II.
 Meeting